marcin-kulik/tdd-katas/README.md

 	Note: All existing scenarios and tests should still be supported

-5.Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.
+5. Calling **Add** with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.

+6. If there are multiple negatives, show all of them in the exception message.